rnb3ds/docs-site/docs/en/httpc/api-reference/session.md

 func (s *SessionManager) GetCookie(name string) *http.Cookie
 ```

-Gets a copy of a cookie by name; returns nil if not found.
+Gets a copy of a cookie by name, returns nil if it does not exist.

 ## Cookie Security